Linara2/AI_PHP_Recipe_Tracker_new/README.md

 Edit Recipes: Users can edit existing recipes.
 Delete Recipes: Users can delete recipes from their collection.

-Technologies Used
+Technologies Used:

+HTML
+CSS
-Frontend: HTML, CSS, React.js
+React.js

-Backend:

-Database: XAMPP
+XAMPP

-Other Tools: Git
+Git